Pandaphone/Milestone-3/README.md

 Runs in a web browser!
 Has two collections: Users and Personas
 Responsive
+User auth.
+There's some JWT token auth too.
+The tokens are sent with pretty much all the CRUD functions.

 Unfinished Funtionality:
 I wanted to implement a way to hide and reveal the passwords shown, but ran out of time.